itcc-pedcanportal/services-dkfz/docs/mainzelliste-guide.md

 ---

-For more information about accessing DKFZ services, please refer to the [Proxy Access Guide](proxy-access-guide.md).
+For more information about available ITCC PedCanPortal services, please refer to the [Services Guide](services-guide.md).